codehsbooks/apjava/Basic-Java/variables-and-types.md

 ## Naming Variables

 Giving your variables meaningful names throughout your code is very important.
 Proper variable names allow others to easily read and understand your code.
-Variable names should be as descriptive as possible without being too long.
+A good way to name your variables is to give them as descriptive of a name as possible, without making it too long.

 Variable Naming Conventions: